How to Build an Army of Volunteer Contributors for Your Blog

 I am sharing these stories and tips and steps to building your own volunteer army of content contributors so that you can see the same kind of success that these sites, and now many more are seeing.

-All you need to do is align the interests of your audience, with the topics you want to focus on, and the content written by influential authors, and you can make this work.
+All you need to do is align the interests of your audience, with the topics you want to focus on, and the content written by engaged employees, and you can make this work.